 Except for our Chief Operating Officer, we have employment agreements with the Named Executive Officers that provide for the base salaries and a discretionary annual performance bonus of up to three times their annual base salary, plus potential participation in the Company's Employee Incentive Stock Option Plan.
 The payment of such bonus and/or incentive stock options shall be in the sole discretion of the Company's Board of Directors.
-The in place contracts expired on December 31, 2019.
+The inplace contracts we effective beginning October 1, 2020 and expires December 31, 2021.